-Belmont University is dedicated to the health and well being of all of its students, faculty and staff.
-In an endeavor to provide the healthiest possible environment, a smoke/tobacco-free campus policy will be introduced August 15, 2011.
+Belmont University is dedicated to the health and well-being of all of its students, faculty, staff, and visitors.
+In an endeavor to provide the healthiest possible environment a smoke/tobacco-free campus policy was introduced August 15, 2011.

 We believe that it is our responsibility to actively engage our students in transforming their world and being leaders of change.
 Accepting responsibility for improving our environment begins on our campus.

-Knowing the detrimental effects of tobacco use, we believe that we can no longer support its use on campus.
+Knowing the detrimental effects of using tobacco and related substances, we believe that we can no longer support its use in any form on campus.

-Everyone has the right to choose their own behavior, and if you choose to smoke, that is your right.
+Everyone has the right to choose their own behavior and if you choose to smoke that is your right.
 However, tobacco use and that of other prohibited products is not permitted on university property.
 If you are interested in taking this opportunity to quit smoking, options are available through Health Services and other resources.

 Some facts leading us to this conclusion are: